 - If you are scheduling proctoring for students taking paper/pencil exams with documented accommodations, collaborate with Educational Access Center staff by filing out the Alternative Testing Contract.
 The AT Contract can be found via a link at the bottom of the original accommodation email you received.
 For online exams the Testing Center can provide the necessary accommodations.

-- Review and approve or deny student requests for external proctors, notifying both student and proctor of the decision within five (5) business days after receiving a Proctor Information Form.
+- Review and approve or deny student requests for external proctors, notifying both student and proctor of the decision within five (5) business days after receiving a Proctor Verification Form.
 Instructors have the discretion to approve or disapprove the proctor and/or the testing environment.

 - Provide proctors with appropriate testing materials one (1) week prior to the date exams open for students.
 This includes but is not limited to the following: